cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

 it saves you from entering the pin and touching the hardware key for every SSH command you issue.
 The above section, turns on SSH connection multiplexing, and the connection stays alive for at least 60 seconds.
 This feature is especially useful when you run a script that issues several SSH commands in sequence.

+If you do not want to wait for the timeout, then you can execute `ssh -O exit cttest1nitro` to close the multiplexed open SSH connection and its associated socket.

 ## Configure sshd on the Target Machine